LanceMa03/CollegeDatabaseWebScraper/README.md

 ## How to Run

-1. Clone the GitHub repository onto your local machine <br>
+1. Clone/Download the GitHub repository onto your local machine <br>
 2. Open the webscrape.py file, and run it in your desired ide or python interepreter <br>

 ## Notes